 Crete apart from isolated forests and the many abandoned farmhouses, has more than 2000 caves, which increase in more than 5000 with small cavities.
 Thus it has always been an ideal place for flying mammals, bats, which find refuge in the forests, old houses and caves.
 Several species have already been identified on the island, numbering more than half of the island's mammal species.
-Species found are the European free-tailed bat, the greater horseshoe bat, the lesser horseshoe bat, the Blasius's horseshoe bat, the steppe whiskered bat , the serotine, the common bent-wing bat, the whiskered Bat, the Geoffroy's Bat, the long-fingered bat, the lesser mouse-eared bat, the mountain long-eared bat, the kuhl's pipistrelle, the Savi's pipistrelle and the common Pipistrelle.
+Some of the species found are the European free-tailed bat, the greater horseshoe bat, the lesser horseshoe bat, the Blasius's horseshoe bat, the steppe whiskered bat , the serotine, the common bent-wing bat, the whiskered Bat, the Geoffroy's Bat, the long-fingered bat, the lesser mouse-eared bat, the mountain long-eared bat, the kuhl's pipistrelle, the Savi's pipistrelle and the common Pipistrelle.
 Indeed, in 2004 a second type of pipistrelle (i.e. dwarf bat) was found living in Crete, the Hanaki's Dwarf, which until then was considered endemic only in Libya.
 Many species have not been ascertained whether they actually hibernate in winter or if they just pass the most difficult days of winter in a deep slumber, waking up at the first opportunity to feed and drink water.
 Let's look at all these species in more detail...

 European Free-tailed Bat (Tadarida teniotis)